-If you eat something only to feel bad about it afterwards, whether physically, mentally, emotionally or spiritually, then it’s a cue that it’s probably not the ideal for you.
+If you eat something only to feel bad about it afterward, whether physically, mentally, emotionally or spiritually, then it’s a cue that it’s probably not the ideal for you.
 This includes eating junk food on the spur of the moment, then beating yourself up over it or feeling “guilty” about it after that.

-While you can argue that it’s a “treat” and you “deserve” it, the point is you yourself already acknowledge the food is bad and feel bad about eating it afterwards.
+While you can argue that it’s a “treat” and you “deserve” it, the point is you yourself already acknowledge the food is bad and feel bad about eating it afterward.
 This in itself suggests a misalignment in your wants/needs that needs to be worked through, vs. allowing the conflicting behavior to perpetuate.

 Either you have a candy bar because you *truly* feel it’s the best thing for your body, or you don’t have that.
 You can’t be thinking “this candy bar isn’t good” and still have that in your ideal diet.
 That doesn’t make any sense at all; it’s a contradiction in itself.
 Ideal means something that’s the highest of it all; something you acknowledge to be the best of the best for yourself.

 In the end, your ideal diet should be one which you feel 110% emotionally, physically, mentally and spiritually both in the short-run and in the long-run – nothing less than that.
 By having a clear idea of what your ideal diet is, it brings awareness to what you want to feed your body with.
 This makes it easier for you to achieve this goal in the long run.

 While I have a vision of what my ideal diet is, I’m far from it at the moment – there are times when I go off track with my diet due to emotional eating, lack of my desired food, or circumstances.
 But the important thing is I always work on getting back on track.
 Being on your ideal diet may not happen overnight, but the important thing is you move closer toward it, and work on integrating it into your lifestyle, day by day.
 In time, you realize you are exactly where you want to be.